patmorin/us/responses-jctb-i.md

 **Authors' Response**

-This question appears to be incomplete.
+This comment appears to be incomplete.

 **Referee 1 comment**